nikuehn/MixedModels_Biases/docs/index.md

 There are again different possible choices for the use of the standard deviations.
 We calculate the total correlation usng the best estimate (REML), the sample standard deviation, and also as the correlation of total residuals.

+### Simulation 1

+First, we simulate data with relatively high correlations.
+The three correlations (corelaton of event terms, correlation of station terms, and correlation of single-site residuals) ar relatively similar.
+This is typically the case for correlations of PSA.

 ``` r